WELCOME | Remarks from MC

 13h00

-PRESENTATION | The Future of Public Procurement in a Borderless Africa What are the common challenges that we are facing in Public Procurement in Africa?
+What are the common challenges that we are facing in Public Procurement in Africa?
 What are the possible procurement barriers towards facilitation of free trade in a Borderless Africa?
 What are the key reforms that needs to be implemented in Public Procurement to respond to market changes and facilitate trade in a Borderless Africa?

 Boitshepo Ketlhaetse, Procurement Oversight Manager, Sir Ketumile Masire Teaching Hospital, Botswana